top of page

 • Speech data preparation and phoneme-level labelling for machine learning

-• Model evaluation under noisy, non-ideal data conditions
+• Model evaluation using phoneme-level metrics under noisy, non-ideal speech conditions

 • Translating AI research into a practical educational context